gcanti/fp-ts/docs/modules/Monoid.ts.md

 ## getTupleMonoid

-Given a tuple of monoids returns a monoid for the tuple
+Given a tuple of monoids returns a monoid for the tuple.

 **Signature**